ropensci/terrainr/README.md

 ```

 Be aware that the development version is not stable, and features that
-haven’t been published on CRAN may change at any time\!
+haven’t been published on CRAN may change at any time!

 ## Code of Conduct